Dantevg/DvgApps/Leaf/README.md

     > pastebin get 3Ut3TdsF leaf

+and move it to the `APIs` folder (`/.DvgFiles/APIs/`).
 ### Usage

     > leaf <path/to/folder> [main relative run path] <new file path> [-log]

 1. The `path/to/folder` means the path to the project folder that you want to pack.
 2. The `main relative run path` is an optional argument.
-If specified, leaf will use that **relative (!)** path to run if the newly created file is ran.
+If specified, leaf will use that **relative** path to run if the newly created file is ran.
 3. The `new file path` is the path where the new `.leaf` file will be created.
 4. The fourth, optional argument, `-log` specifies wether leaf will print a log.
 Leaf will print a log if specified (surprise!).